TechDocsStudio/biel-docs/docs/installation/antora.md

     * If you're using a custom UI, make sure to re-bundle it and then run the Antora command to build your project.
     * If you cloned the default UI, you'd have to integrate it as a local UI and then run Antora with the `--ui-bundle-url` flag to point to your modified local UI bundle.

-    Once it builds successfully, verify that the feedback button appears and functions correctly on your site.
+    Once it builds successfully, verify that the chatbot  appears and functions correctly on your site.

 ## Next steps